Italy Introduces Mandatory Payment For Non-Biodegradable Bags

-Italian retailers have introduced a new charge for lightweight plastic and biodegradable bags, such as those used for fruit, vegetables and bakery products, which has been in effect since 1 January 2018.
+Italian retailers have introduced a new charge for lightweight plastic and non-biodegradable bags, such as those used for fruit, vegetables and bakery products.
+The new charge came into effect on 1 January 2018.

-Italy has become the first European country to introduce such a measure, which is based on a 2015 EU directive that encourages member states to crack down on disposable biodegradable and compostable plastic bags, reports Corriere della Sera.
+Italy has become the first European country to introduce such a measure, which is based on a 2015 EU directive that encourages member states to crack down on disposable non-biodegradable bags, reports Corriere della Sera.